Ravi Teja: 2001–2005: Breakthrough as a lead actor

-In 2001, Ravi Teja's association with Puri Jagannadh began when he cast Ravi Teja as the lead role in Itlu Sravani Subramanyam.
-The film was a commercial hit and got Ravi Teja credibility as a solo lead actor.
+In 2001, Teja's association with Puri Jagannadh began when he cast Ravi Teja as the lead role in Itlu Sravani Subramanyam.
+The film was a commercial hit and got Teja credibility as a solo lead actor.
 In 2002, his next film Avunu Valliddaru Ista Paddaru!, directed by Vamsy and co-starring Kalyani was released.
-The film was a successful at the box office and won Ravi Teja acclaim.
-The year also saw Ravi Teja in Idiot, directed by Puri Jagannadh and co-starring Rakshita, it was a blockbuster hit and Ravi Teja's performance and dialogue delivery were praised by critics and movie-goers alike.
+The film was a successful at the box office and won Teja acclaim.
+The year also saw Teja in Idiot, directed by Puri Jagannadh and co-starring Rakshita, it was a blockbuster hit and Teja's performance and dialogue delivery were praised by critics and movie-goers alike.

 The year also saw the release of Krishna Vamsi's Khadgam.
 The film was a huge success at the box office and won the Sarojini Devi Award for a Film on National Integration.
-Ravi Teja's portrayal of a young wannabe actor won him the Nandi Special Jury Award for the second time.
+Teja's portrayal of a young wannabe actor won him the Nandi Special Jury Award for the second time.
 In 2003, Ravi Teja worked again with director Puri Jagannadh for Amma Nanna O Tamila Ammayi.
 The film co-starring Asin became a blockbuster hit and Jeevi of Idlebrain praised him: "Ravi Teja did well.
 His strength lies in his dialogue delivery and reckless body language".
-The year also saw Ravi Teja working in commercially successful films such as Dongodu, co-starring Kalyani and directed by Srinivas Bheemineni and Veede, co-starring Aarthi Agarwal and directed by Ravi Raja Pinisetty.
-In the same year, Ravi Teja was also seen in films such as Ee Abbai Chala Manchodu, Anveshana and Oka Raju Oka Rani, which failed to do well at the box office.
+The year also saw Teja working in commercially successful films such as Dongodu, co-starring Kalyani and directed by Srinivas Bheemineni and Veede, co-starring Aarthi Agarwal and directed by Ravi Raja Pinisetty.
+In the same year, Teja was also seen in films such as Ee Abbai Chala Manchodu, Anveshana and Oka Raju Oka Rani, which failed to do well at the box office.

-In 2004, Ravi Teja starred in Venky, directed by Vaitla.
+In 2004, Teja starred in Venky, directed by Vaitla.
 Idlebrain wrote: "His comedy is very good in the first half.
 His antics with Siddanthi and the way he curses himself in front of the mirror is hilarious".
 He appeared in Naa Autograph directed by cinematographer turned director S. Gopal Reddy.
 A critic from nowrunning.com wrote: "Ravi Teja delivers a stunning performance as a dejected lover".
 Chanti was directed by Sobhan.
 In 2005, Ravi Teja's work included Bhadra, directed by Boyapati Srinu and Bhageeratha, directed by Rasool Ellor.
 He also worked in the crime film Shock, directed by Harish Shankar and produced by Ram Gopal Varma.